dometdemont/DO288-apps/nodejs-helloworld/README.md

 ### OpenShiftNodes
 OpenShift 4.x clusters definitions
+Prerequisites:
+- rhel_pullsecret: all OpenShift clusters are deployed using the RedHat secret provided in the Misc section
+- openshift-install and oc available at deployment time in the path with the target OpenShift version

+Attributes:
 - Name : name of the OpenShift instance to deploy
 - Domain: domain name of the OpenShift instance to deploy; default: localdomain
 - OSenv: name of the file providing the OpenStack environment.
 Retrieved from the OpenStack GUI: Project/API access